-The xtbootsys command can also stop (--stop-daemons), start (--start-daemons) and restart (--restart-daemons) the background processes that are started by xtbootsys at boot time.
+The xtbootsys command can also stop (--stop-daemons), start (--start-daemons) and restart (-- restart-daemons) the background processes that are started by xtbootsys at boot time.

-The default boot automation files provided by Cray are in /opt/cray/hss/default/etc. Beginning with CLE 6.0.UP03, service and compute nodes can boot at the same time.
-For further information about customizing boot automation files and default boot order, see About Boot Automation Files on page 50.
+The default boot automation files provided by Cray are in /opt/cray/hss/default/etc. For further information about customizing boot automation files see XC[TM] Series Software Initial Installation and Configuration Guide (S-2559).